HippyHay/linked-blog-starter-md/Real Estate/Level 2/Chapter 2.md

 - Are currently under investigation by a professional licensing agency, in Florida or elsewhere
 - Are guilty of any conduct or practice that would have been grounds for suspension or revocation under Chapter 475, F.S.

+The Commission will use an applicant's social security number to determine if they owe child support to anyone

+### Types of Real